Skip to content

 data: Initial data (internal/testing use only, not validated)

-globals: Pre-imported packages for expression evaluation
+imports: Pre-imported packages for expression evaluation

 schema: Dataclass schema for continuous validation